canonical/microk8s/docs/build.md

  - RUNC_COMMIT: the commit hash from which to build runc
  - CONTAINERD_COMMIT: the commit hash from which to build containerd
  - KUBERNETES_REPOSITORY: build the kubernetes binaries from this repository instead of getting them from upstream
- - KUBERNETES_COMMIT: commit to be used from KUBERNETES_REPOSITORY for building the kubernetes banaries

 For building we prepend the variables we need as well as `SNAPCRAFT_BUILD_ENVIRONMENT=host` so the current LXC container is used.
 For example to build the MicroK8s snap for Kubernetes v1.9.6 we: